johnjohnlin/nicotb/README.md

 for Python-Verilog co-simulation through VPI which:

 * Maximize the use of existing popular libraries,
-* Simplify the interface between Python & Verilog and
+* Unify and simplify the interface between Python & Verilog.
-* Let users define the Python-VPI bridging through a configuration file, rather than through program (might be changed in the near future).

 # Python-Verilog Interface of Nicotb